A versatile violinist, pianist and singer, Macie Stewart has

 it could be more fun to play again because you took that time away from it.

-August leading up to our record release on the 24th.
+OHMME released our new record on the August 24th.
 Then we go on a US tour

 until October 5.
 The longest one I’ve had yet.
 I’m excited to get on the road